Ohio State University football scandal

 Ohio Stadium is the home of Ohio State Buckeyes football.

 The Ohio State University football scandal (also known as Tattoogate) concerned NCAA rules violations and other incidents committed in 2010 by the Ohio State Buckeyes football team during the tenure of former head coach Jim Tressel.
-The investigation was joined by the NCAA, the FBI, and the U.S. Department of Justice.
+The investigation was joined by the NCAA, the FBI, and the US Department of Justice.
 As a result of the investigation, Ohio State's football program was punished with sanctions.

 The sanctions were announced on July 8, 2011, and affected the Ohio State football program from 2011 to 2015.
 The punishment involved Ohio State vacating all wins from the 2010 season (including the 2011 Sugar Bowl win), a postseason ban in 2012, two years of NCAA probation, a five-year show cause for head coach Jim Tressel, and a reduction of five scholarships over three years.
 Tressel would resign from Ohio State as a result of the scandal.

 Background

-The scandal then took off when five players - Terrelle Pryor, Devier Posey, Mike Adams, Solomon Thomas, and Boom Herron were suspended by the NCAA on December 22, 2010 for the first five games of the 2011 season for receiving improper benefits from the owner of a tattoo parlor.
+The scandal began when five players – Terrelle Pryor, Devier Posey, Mike Adams, Solomon Thomas, and Boom Herron – were suspended by the NCAA on December 22, 2010 for the first five games of the 2011 season for receiving improper benefits from the owner of a tattoo parlor.
 However, the players were allowed to participate in the upcoming Sugar Bowl game against Arkansas.
 The suspensions resulted from an incident where the players received tattoos for autographs.
 The players also sold several items given to them by the university, including Big Ten championship rings, jerseys, and other football-related awards for tattoos.
 Head coach Jim Tressel denied any involvement and knowledge of the players committing these violations.

 The scandal originated from Fine Line Tattoos and Piercings in Columbus.
 The owner of the parlor, Edward Rife, was being investigated by the FBI for felony drug trafficking.
-Tressel was first notified of the arrangement in April 2010 when he received several e-mails from Chris Cicero, a local attorney and former Ohio State football player.
+Tressel was first notified of the arrangement in April 2010 when he received several emails from Chris Cicero, a local attorney and former Ohio State football player.
 It was later revealed that Cicero had warned Tressel that he could not tell anyone the information, as it was sealed as part of a grand jury investigation.

-Tressel never forwarded the e-mails, nor the information contained in them about potential violations, to his school's compliance office or the NCAA.
-The U.S. Department of Justice notified Ohio State that at least six current players, including Pryor, had traded team memorabilia for tattoos or cash at the parlor.
-Sports Illustrated revealed that they had found evidence that the cash for memorabilia scandal dated back to Ohio State’s 2002 national championship team, and that as many as 28 players were involved.
+Tressel never forwarded the emails, nor the information contained in them about potential violations, to his school's compliance office or the NCAA.
+The US Department of Justice notified Ohio State that at least six current players, including Pryor, had traded team memorabilia for tattoos or cash at the parlor.
+Sports Illustrated found evidence that the cash for memorabilia scandal dated back to Ohio State’s 2002 national championship team, and that as many as 28 players were involved.
 Sports Illustrated also discovered allegations that Ohio State players had traded memorabilia for marijuana.